trunghjieu2506/tp/docs/nicholascxh.md

 Our product, **CashFlow**, is a Command Line Interface (CLI) application that empowers users to record, categorize, and analyze their personal expenses and income efficiently.

 I was in charge of the entire **Expense and Income** modules.
 This included end-to-end development from design, implementation, and testing, to documentation.
 I also played a key leadership role in coordinating the team’s workflow, ensuring standardization, and guiding team progress throughout the project lifecycle.

-Below are the summary to my contributions.
+Below are the summary to my contributions:

 ### 🧑‍💻 Code Contributed
 - [My code on Code Dashboard](https://nus-cs2113-ay2425s2.github.io/tp-dashboard/?search=nicholascxh&breakdown=true)